seacode/gmacs/docs/bbrkc/bbrkc.md

 Gmacs is used here to develop an assessment model for the Bristol Bay Red King Crab (BBRKC) stock.
-The example assessment is intended to match closely with a model scenario presented to the Spring 2014 BSAI Crab Plan Team Meeting by
+The example assessment is intended to match closely with a model scenario presented to the Fall 2014 BSAI Crab Plan Team Meeting by
 @zheng_bristol_2014.
 The following summarizes the outcome of some comparisons between the existing BBRKC stock assessment model [@zheng_bristol_2014] and an emulated version using the Gmacs platform.